Q. What is a Permanent Deacon?

 The word “deacon” is Greek, meaning “minister,” and we see from Chapter Six that the Apostles wanted Stephen and the other men chosen to share in the ministry of the Apostles, while the Apostles focused on prayer and preaching the Word of God.
 St. Stephen was the first to give his life in witness to Christ and is known as the “Protomartyr.”

-Sadly, Stephen and Laurence are not widely known in the 21st century, but St. Francis of Assisi, after almost 800 years since his death, still captivates minds and hearts.
-It would be impossible to go into great detail about Francis in this small essay, but what many do not know is that he was a deacon.
-They are also unaware that while Francis lived a life of utmost poverty, he also vigorously pushed that only the best vessels, vestments, and linens be used at Mass for His Lord hidden in the Host.
+Sadly, Stephen and Laurence are not widely known in the 21st century, but St. Francis of Assisi, almost 800 years since his death, still captivates minds and hearts.
+What many do not know is that Francis was a deacon.
+They are also unaware that while Francis lived a life of utmost poverty, he also vigorously pushed that only the best vessels, vestments, and linens be used at Mass for His Lord, hidden in the Host.
 Fr.
-Thompson in his biography on St. Francis states: “The locus of Francis’s ‘mysticism,’ his belief that he could have direct contact with God, was in the Mass, not in nature or even in service to the poor.”
+Thompson in his biography of St. Francis states: “The locus of Francis’s ‘mysticism,’ his belief that he could have direct contact with God, was in the Mass, not in nature or even in service to the poor.”
 Francis was ordained a deacon not because he wanted to preach at Mass, as some biographers claim.
 In fact, only bishops and priests were allowed to preach at Mass at this time.
 It should also be noted that for a deacon to preach today at Mass is an exception and not the norm.
-The norm is still that bishops and priests preach at Mass.
 Francis felt called to the order of deacon because it is first and foremost an order of service, meaning that deacons are ordained to serve.
 He firmly believed that the faithful needed to be warned about being attentive to the holy mysteries of the Mass.
 Francis truly embodied what we see in St. Stephen and St. Laurence.
 And while Francis did not suffer physical martyrdom, he did suffer spiritual martyrdom manifested physically in the stigmata.

 Acts of the Apostles, Chapter 6